igunduz/LLMRS/README.md

 # sofRec
 Recommender system for software solutions.

 1. Licensing Fee is set to 80% of minimum price in the software category.
-The idea is that licensing fee could be a imilar in a particular sostware category and country.
+The idea is that licensing fee could be a similar in a particular sostware category and country.

 2. Implementation Cost is set to 50% of cost of software.